firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://rules.emergingthreats.net/fwrules/emerging-Block-IPs.txt).

-The last time downloaded was found to be dated: Tue Jun  2 04:30:02 UTC 2015.
+The last time downloaded was found to be dated: Wed Jun  3 04:30:02 UTC 2015.

 The ipset `et_block` has **1007** entries, **18338646** unique IPs.